Now what, for goodness sake, might the following brief excerpt mean?

 Thus, basic and surplus might be defined as the correlatives implicit in Schumpeter’s connecting capital expansion with booms and slumps.
 And expenditures and costs might be defined as the correlatives implicit in Lonergan’s observation that what limits so-called profit is macroeconomic costs.
 Then there would be a pattern of relationships constituted by the verified equation; the pattern of relationships would fix the meaning of basic vs. surplus, and macroeconomic costs vs. pure surplus income.

-Note 3 re phantasm (φαντασμα, ατος, το): A diagram is a visual image.
+Note 3 re phantasm (φαντασμα, ατος, το): The Diagram of Rates of Flow is a visual image of interconnected velocities.
 In past times, a simple mental representation of a real or supposed object could be called a phantasm.
 There might be no necessary association with fantasy, ghosts, or delusions.
 It meant simply an image.
 So, please be tolerant of our occasional retention of the word phantasm.
-It is used in the following excerpt.
-Though somewhat archaic, it is occasionally useful.
+It is useful to us and used in the following excerpt.
+Though somewhat archaic, the term phantasm is occasionally useful.